Zum Inhalt Zum Hauptmenü

 In the final years of his career, Andreas Waschburger is seeking to gain further successes at the highest levels of swimming.
 He is currently planning to tackle the new challenges thrown up by the Ocean’s Seven marathon swimming series.

-‘Waschi’ currently holds three world records for ice swimming.
-He has also won various world and European championship titles since 2023.
+‘Waschi’ currently holds three world records for ice swimming and has won numerous world and European championship titles in this discipline since 2023.
+He came eighth in the 10-kilometre distance at the Olympic Games in London at the age of 25, and a year later he won a bronze medal at the Universiade in Kazan.
 His greatest triumph so far was crossing the English Channel from Dover to Calais on 8 September 2023 in a new world-record time of 6 hours, 45 minutes and 25 seconds.
-He came eighth in the 10-kilometre distance at the Olympic Games in London at the age of 25.
-A year later he won a bronze medal for the same distance at the Universiade in Kazan, Russia.
+On 6 October 2024 he set another world record by swimming across the Moloka’i Channel in Hawaii in 9 hours, 55 minutes and 10 seconds.

 Yes, although Andreas Waschburger is partially released to enable him to complete training and competitions, you could still come across him in uniform on deployment with the Saarland police.